DinoChiesa/get-gcp-access-token/README.md

 There is no way to "decode" a GCP access token on your own.
 It kinda looks like it might be a JWT, because it has dot-concatenated sections.
-But it is not decodable by you; it's just an opaque string of characters to you.
+But it is not decodable by you; it's just an opaque string of characters.
 To use it, you need to send it to a googleapis.com endpoint that knows what to do with it.

 You can send the access token to the googleapis tokeninfo endpoint to ask Google